Medical Policy: 02.01.21

 have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific

 Temporomandibular joint dysfunction (TMJ), also known as TMD, craniomandibular jaw disorder (CMJ) or craniomandibular disorder (CMD), refers to a group of conditions associated with pain and dysfunction of the masticatory system.
 Symptoms attributed to TMJ dysfunction are varied and include, but not limited to: clicking sounds in the jaw, headaches, closing or locking of the jaw due to muscle spasm (trismus) or displaced disc, pain in the ears, neck, arms and spine, tinnitus, and bruxism (clenching or grinding of teeth).

 For many patients, symptoms of TMJ dysfunction are short-term and self-limiting.
+Frequently, the symptoms causing pain in the area of the jaw joint or muscles do not signal a serious problem.
 Conservative treatments, such as eating soft foods, rest, heat, ice, and avoiding extreme jaw movements, and anti-inflammatory medication, are recommended prior to consideration of more invasive and/or permanent therapies, such as surgery.

 American Association for Dental Research: A policy statement, revised in 2010